xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 to make `dartfmt` aware of these patterns.

-In defense of the extra work that hand formatting entails
+In defense of the extra work that hand-formatting entails
 ---------------------------------------------------------

 Flutter code might eventually be read by hundreds of thousands of people each day.